 Method Statement for Cast In-situ Concreting

-Method Statement for Dewatering System
+Method Statement for Installation of Dewatering System

-Method Statement for Waterproofing
+Installation Method Statement for Waterproofing

 There are various DVS 2207 standards that deal with thermoplastic jointing.
 The first part of the standard discusses heated tool welding of PE-HD sheets, pipes, and pipeline components.
 In addition, this section covers heated plate butt welding, socket welding, and electro-fusion welding of pipes.
 In this standard, instructions for how to prepare components for welding, how to carry out welding itself, and how to test the welding are laid out.DVS 2207